Hanwen808/FindPSSs/README.md

 # PSS-Sketch

-This is the repository for source codes of PSS-Sketch.
+This is the repository for source codes of PSS-Sketch (submitted to VLDB 2026).

 ## About this repo